saminndex/hackathon-client/README.md

 #Local Development Instructions

 1. Make sure your local server is running on port `3001`, see instructions at link above to launch this
+2. Run command `npm i` to install dependencies
-2. Run command `npm run start` to launch the Angular app at url `http://localhost:4200/`
+3. Run command `npm run start` to launch the Angular app at url `http://localhost:4200/`